-Port Augusta is located near the head of Spencer Gulf and offers a warm welcome to travelers passing through and those who stay a little longer.
+Port Augusta is located near the head of Spencer Gulf and offers a warm welcome to travellers passing through and those who stay a little longer.

 Our Port Augusta tours

 If your Intrepid trip starts on or before 31 December 2022, you must provide proof of full vaccination against COVID-19.

 If you are unable to be vaccinated for medical reasons, you may apply for an exemption.
 Exemptions will be assessed on a case-by-case basis.
 To apply, you must provide a medical certificate from a medical professional.

 Children under 18 are exempt.
 Children aged between 5 and 17 years old must provide proof of either vaccination, recovery or a negative COVID-19 test.

 Trips from 1 January 2023 onwards

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).
 However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

 The closest major airport to Port Augusta is Adelaide.
 From here, it takes just over 3 hours to drive to Port Augusta.
 A bus service is available from Adelaide to Port Augusta and takes just over 4 hours.